Battle off Samar: The Run to the East (06:45 to 07:15)

-American destroyer and destroyer escort counterattack
+In the meantime, Yamato fired the first shots of the battle as her forward six 18.1-inch (46 cm) guns opened fire at the escort carrier White Plains at 35,000 yards. the first salvo contained four type 3 anti aircraft shells, and the rest were all armor piercing rounds.
+On the third salvo, one of these shells landed mere feet underneath White Plain's keel, disabling a boiler and electrical power.
+However, damage control brought these back online after 3 minutes.
+This did not change that Yamato's shell damaged White Plain's hull beyond repair, demoting her to an aircraft ferry in local waters after the battle.
+Yamato with four more salvos straddled the escort carrier Kitkun Bay multiple times, while Nagato straddled the escort carrier Saint Lo several times at 35,000 yards.
+However, the extreme range made gunfire mostly ineffective, prompting the battleships to cease firing.

 Three destroyers and four smaller destroyer escorts had been tasked to protect the escort carriers from aircraft and submarines.
 The three Fletcher-class destroyers—affectionately nicknamed "tin cans" because they lacked armor—were fast enough to keep up with a fast carrier task force.
 Each had five single-mounted 5 in guns and several light antiaircraft guns, none of which were effective against armored warships.
 Only their ten 21 in Mark-15 torpedoes—housed in two swiveling five-tube launchers amidships—posed a serious threat to battleships and cruisers.